 Funded by community and employee donations, the St. Peter’s Health Facility Dog program expands St. Peter’s therapeutic support offerings for patients, employees and visitors.
-The program consists of two specially trained facility dogs and their handlers, members of the St. Peter’s Chaplain Services team.
-The dogs work with their handlers throughout the hospital and clinics to provide comfort and calm in a way only dogs know-how.
+Mocha and her handler Kim Pepper, work throughout the hospital and clinics to provide comfort and calm in a way only dogs know-how.

 - Golden retriever